 However a few weeks before the tour would begin, the UK put Zimbabwe on it's red list for reasons not backed by science (*coughs* racism) but Kandoro said the show was going.
 A few weeks later came in Nick Mangwana with an announcement via Twitter that probably started with "Henceforth..." as he announced that all incoming travellers would have to quarantine at their own cost and although perplexed Kandoro said the show would go on.
-This is the first thing that convinced me to go to the show, because I wanted to know why he wants to tell these jokes so bad, in Zimbabwe on top of it, because he had gotten out.
+This is the first thing that convinced me to make sure I made it to the show, because I wanted to know why he wanted to tell these jokes so bad, in Zimbabwe on top of it, because he had gotten out.

 Kandoro's show had really great supporting acts, he came on right after Probeatz had just finished doing his thing and everyone was perfectly marinated for comedy.
 The crowd was vibing, "Ibanga iroro" was ringing in everyone's heads and throats were very much open.
 King Kandoro entered the stage to Tanto Wavie's 007 and that flowed right into his opening about representation and Zimhiphop.
 You could see the tension ease off his shoulders after that opening bit landed and suddenly Kandoro looked a lot more comfortable on that stage in his Doc Martens.